 Every path to a Paralympic Games is unique.
 There are athletes born with their disabilities who have long dreamed of becoming Paralympians.
 Then there are athletes like Lauren Parker whose lives have taken unexpected turns.

-As an elite able-bodied triathlete, Lauren was an Australian representative and finalising her preparation for the 2017 Ironman Australia Triathlon when disaster struck.
-She was on a training ride travelling at 40km/hr when both her tyres blew, catapulting her into a guard rail.
+Lauren was a national triathlon representative finalising her preparation for the 2017 Ironman Australia Triathlon when disaster struck.
+She was on a training ride travelling at 40 kph when both her tyres blew, catapulting her into a guard rail.
+Among her multiple major injuries was paraplegia.

-Lauren was also faced with a question.
+Lauren was faced with a question.
 The very same question that all future Paralympians ask after acquiring a life-changing disability – what now?
+After some soul-searching, the answer became glaringly obvious – would be her new calling.

 Show less